-We support interdisciplinary academic knowledge and research on Mediterranean issues, attracting talent and generating reflection
+We promote knowledge and support interdisciplinary academic research on Mediterranean issues, attracting talent and generating reflection

 For more than 25 years, the IEMed has built a close collaboration with the university sector that culminated in 2010 in the holding of the WOCMES (World Congress for Middle Eastern Studies) in Barcelona.
 From this close collaboration, the Aula Mediterrània programme was born in 2014, a stable framework between the IEMed and the academic world.